paraseba/blog/posts/2015-12-21-why-is-applicative-more-efficient-than-monad.markdown

 fromList as = Arr $ listArray (0, genericLength as - 1) as
 ```

 We can only create these arrays from a list.
+These are terrible arrays,
+performance is going to be awful, but that's not the point.

-Now we provide instances for
-`Functor`, `Applicative` and `Monad`.
+Now we provide instances for `Functor`, `Applicative` and `Monad`.

 ```haskell
 instance Functor Arr where